WJAR: News operation

-Ocean State Networks (OSN)
+Ocean State Networks (2012–2024)

-On May 2, 2012, WJAR partnered with Cox Communications to launch Ocean State Networks (OSN).
-This channel replaces NewsChannel 5 (formerly the Rhode Island News Channel), operated by Cox and WLNE-TV from November 30, 1998 until February 1, 2012, when WJAR programming first appeared on the channel.
-OSN airs rebroadcasts of WJAR's newscasts throughout the day and night, as well as its lifestyle show Studio 10, Special Olympics R.I. and its longtime public affairs program, 10 News Conference.
-Prior to 2017, it also aired Cox Sports programming, including live local high school and collegiate sports events with teams featured on OSN including the Pawtucket Red Sox, Providence Friars, Rhode Island Rams, and the Rhode Island Interscholastic League.
-However, since 2017 with the launch of YurView New England, which is available next to OSN itself on Cox Cable channel 4 and in high-definition on channel 1004, most (if not all) sporting events have since been moved over to the former and more rebroadcasts of WJAR's newscasts have been shown on OSN since then.
-The channel is exclusively available to Cox Cable subscribers on channel 5 and in high-definition on channel 1005.
-As a result of the launch of OSN back in 2012, Cox Sports (channels 3 and HD 1003) was removed from the lineup, with all programming being moved to OSN until 2017.
+On May 2, 2012, WJAR partnered with Cox Communications to launch the Ocean State Networks (OSN) (though referred to plurally, the OSN had only one channel), serving as a replacement for NewsChannel 5 (formerly the Rhode Island News Channel), which was co-operated by Cox and WLNE-TV from November 30, 1998, until February 1, 2012.
+OSN aired rebroadcasts of WJAR's non-network and syndicated programming, including its newscasts, lifestyle show Studio 10, Special Olympics R.I., and 10 News Conference.
+Prior to 2017, it also aired Cox Sports programming, including live, local, high-school and collegiate sports events with teams featured on OSN including the Pawtucket Red Sox, Providence Friars, Rhode Island Rams, and Rhode Island Interscholastic League.
+The launch of YurView New England on the channel adjacent to OSN (channel 4/1004) had those sports moved there, and the remainder of the channel's life was devoted to replays of WJAR programming.
+OSN was wound down on April 30, 2024, after the end of Cox's news-share agreement with Sinclair, as streaming versions of its stations, including WJAR, began to launch on several ad-supported streaming services, including its existing availability on Sinclair's NewsOn service.